tsawler/goblender-docs/blog.md

 Just below the title section of the **Edit Panel** you'll see a light grey square, and below that is a button labelled **Preview Image**.
 This allows you to specify what preview image you would like to use for the blog post.
 The image is used on the `/blog` page of the site, where blog posts are listed.

 In order to specify a specific preview image, click the button, browse for the image, and upload it.
-It will auotmatically be convereted to the proper size for you.
+It will auotmatically be converted to the proper size for you.

+## Preview Text

+Just as you can specify what image is used on the `/blog` page for previewing a post, you can also specify the preview text.
+If this is left empty, the first few hundred characters of the blog post will be used instead.
+Just click on the button to enter or modify the preview text.

+## Blog Tags

+It is customary to "tag" blog posts with keywords, such as `#newproduct`, `#special`, and so forth.
+Just enter whatever tags you wish, separated by commas, and the blog post will be tagged accordingly.

 ## Meta Keywords